 The Gupteshor Mahadev cave is famous for its structure and religious value.
 Translated in English as the cave of hidden god, this cave is about 3 km long, and only a part of it is explorable from Pokhara.
 Full of Statues and emblems of Hindu gods we can see a magnificent view of Davis fall falling from above the ground towards its end.
 Explore the cave-dwelling natural wonders in their pure form here.

 Situated at an altitude of about 1600 meters Sarangkot is a small village providing a magnificent view of the Mountain Range.
 During the sunrise and sunset, we can see the rays of the sun hitting the white-faced Himalayas and Annapurna Mountain range to give the heavenly scene of a lifetime.
 Sarangkot is also the take-off place of the famous Pokhara paragliding.

 Bindabasini Temple is one of the most reached Hindu temples in the city.
 It is also one of the oldest Hindu temples of Goddess Bhagwati situated in this whole country.
 People worship this Temple as one of the Shakti piths which translates as a Place to gain power.
 Rituals and pujas are performed on different occasions to please goddess Bhagwati.
 You can get a chance to experience a traditional Hindu marriage here if you are lucky.

 10. Seti River Gorge

-Gorge formed by grueling Seti river is a chance to see this unique natural phenomenon where the fast flowing water of the Seti river flows deep down the gorge cutting the high Mahabharat range.
-Seti river as known for its milky white liquid is beautiful as one can view a particular segment of the canyon from a park near the Gorkha Museum.
+Gorge formed by the grueling Seti River is a chance to see this unique natural phenomenon where the fast-flowing water of the Seti River flows deep down the gorge cutting the high Mahabharat range.
+Seti River known for its milky white liquid is beautiful as one can view a particular segment of the canyon from a park near the Gorkha Museum.